World's Fair Park Attractions

 The fountain is a very complex water feature that sometimes requires it be shut down for maintenance.
 While we try to keep this down time to a minimum, we have experienced mechanical issues with the pumps that make this necessary.

-For all other questions pertaining to World's Fair Park, please Contact Us to contact Dorissa Simpson in the World's Fair Park & Volunteer Landing Event Office.
+For all other questions pertaining to World's Fair Park, please Contact Us communicate with the World's Fair Park & Volunteer Landing Event Office.

 Greater in size than two football fields, the Performance Lawn is a carefully maintained open area providing a natural amphitheater-like setting perfect for concerts, festivals, parties and other special events.
 The south end of the Lawn features an acre of reinforced turf, which will support portable stages, motor vehicle traffic and concertgoers.
 The venue is encircled by a fence and has three gates affording controlled access into the site.
 Electricity and water are readily accessible to meet the needs of event planners.
 Ample restroom facilities are located nearby.
 The Performance Lawn is available for special events.
 For more information on how to lease the space, please visit Events & Amenities.